m-saurabh01/taskhive/README.md

 ### Optional: Running with Kubernetes

-To deploy on a Kubernetes cluster, you can use the provided YAML manifests in the `kubernetes/` folder.
+To deploy on Kubernetes cluster, you can use the provided YAML manifests in the `kubernetes/` folder.

 ## Development Notes